Menu

 Another important aspect of anonymity is the idea that irrespective of status or position in the world, in the fellowship, everyone is equal.
 Whether you come from the highest echelons of society or from the lowest of positions, everyone has an equal right to be there and an equal responsibility to participate and contribute to the process.

-The idea of abstinence from all addictive activity is central to the 12-Step approach.
-It is based on the experience of addicted people finding themselves unable to control their use of substances or behaviours; often when attempts to try “controlled use” following a period of abstinence lead to relapse.
+The idea of abstinence from all addictive activity is central to the 12-step programme approach.
+It is based on the experience of addicted people finding themselves unable to control their use of substances or behaviours; often when attempts to try "controlled use" following a period of abstinence lead to relapse.

 The fellowships have devised a system of individual support and guidance through sponsorship.
 This involves an established member with a significant period of recovery making themselves available as a resource to newer members outside of formal meetings.
 This will involve helping them with day-to-day problems and to guide them through the individual steps of the program.